paullouisageneau/libdatachannel/README.md

 The WebRTC stack is fully compatible with browsers like Firefox and Chromium, see [Compatibility](#Compatibility) below.
 Additionally, code using Data Channels and WebSockets from the library may be compiled as is to WebAssembly for browsers with [datachannel-wasm](https://github.com/paullouisageneau/datachannel-wasm).

-libdatachannel is licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).
+libdatachannel is licensed under LGPLv2.1 or later, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).

 libdatachannel is available on [AUR](https://aur.archlinux.org/packages/libdatachannel/), [vcpkg](https://vcpkg.info/port/libdatachannel), and [FreeBSD ports](https://www.freshports.org/www/libdatachannel).
 Bindings are available for [Rust](https://crates.io/crates/datachannel) and [Node.js](https://www.npmjs.com/package/node-datachannel).